BernardLerring/ThymeOnTheRoad/README.md

 - [GitPod](https://gitpod.io/) was used for all writing of code.

+- [SendInBlue](https://www.sendinblue.com/) was used to allow users to sign up with email.

 - :hover and :active pseudo classes were used to change colours on links adding to the User Experience.

 ## Testing